-NY governor awash in controversy over 25-cent cups of milk
+Governor awash in controversy over 25-cent cups of milk

 Dairy Exhibits, which has kept the 7-ounce cups of milk at 25 cents since 1983, has long said it can’t pay its bills at that price.

 Before the fair kicked off its 13-day end-of-summer run last year, state agriculture officials briefly approved the price hike to 50 cents.
-But when public objections were raised, Cuomo nixed it and instead promised $90,000 to help with expenses.
+But when public objections were raised, Cuomo nixed it and promised $90,000 to help with expenses.
 A fair spokesman confirmed the state provided only about half that amount by putting the dairy building’s employees on the state payroll.

-With the state refusing a milk-price hike or larger subsidy, Raiti said his organization is severing ties with the state and selling off the dairy building’s equipment.
+With the state refusing a milk price hike or larger subsidy, Raiti said his organization is severing ties with the state and selling off the dairy building’s equipment.

-Cuomo spokesman Richard Azzopardi did not respond to repeated requests for comment.
-For Cuomo, who some have speculated as a possible presidential candidate in 2020, the milk bar brouhaha is a controversy he didn’t need in the same week the Legislature was a week late in hammering out a $153 billion budget deal.
+Cuomo spokesman Richard Azzopardi didn’t respond to repeated requests for comment.
+For Cuomo, who’s considered a possible presidential candidate in 2020, the milk bar brouhaha is a controversy he didn’t need in the week the Legislature was late on hammering out a proposed $153 billion budget deal.

 News of a possible shutdown of the Milk Bar prompted hundreds of comments on the website of the fairgrounds’ hometown newspaper, the Syracuse Post-Standard.
 Some bemoaned the loss of a beloved tradition.
-Some said even at 50 cents, the milk was a bargain.
+Some said even at 50 cents the milk was a bargain.
 Some were mystified anyone would stand in line for milk.

-And some questioned why the state couldn’t come up with the full $90,000 subsidy at a time when the governor has been touting a $70 million vision for an aerial gondola and other big projects to upgrade the New York State Fairgrounds.
+And some questioned why the state couldn’t come up with the $90,000 subsidy at a time when the governor has been touting a $70 million vision for an aerial gondola and other big projects to upgrade the New York State Fairgrounds.

-In the end, fair officials say there’s no need to worry: The Milk Bar, cheese-carving booth and the rest of the dairy building’s delights will go on as always.
+In the end, fair officials say there’s no need to worry: The Milk Bar, the cheese-carving booth and the rest of the dairy building’s delights will go on as always.

-“We’ll hire a superintendent and operate this building just like we do dozens of others at the fair,” said fair spokesman Dave Bullard.
+“We’ll hire a superintendent and operate this building just like we do dozens of others at the fair,” fair spokesman Dave Bullard said.
 “Our goal is to make sure when someone comes into the dairy building this year, it looks no different than last year.”

 Troy Waffner, acting fair director, said the change will allow the state to modernize the building and possibly open the Milk Bar during events outside the fair’s end-of-summer run.